 - Upfront fees + Transfer price

-- When deal involves finished formulation to be imported.
+- When the deal involves a finished formulation to be imported.

 - Royalty payment

-Most of the commercial terms involve upfront or licensing fees, however, it depends on negotiations and mutual decision of involved companies.
+Most of the commercial terms involve upfront or licensing fees, however, it depends on negotiations and mutual decisions of involved companies.

 Credevo licensing services